-Another concussive blast hit, this one more on target, but a circular shield flared out from the woman’s fists, wider than the doorway and almost as tall, blocking the blast and allowing the injured to make it further into the safety of the room.
-The woman let out a grunt past gritted teeth from the strain of the impact and absorbed a second attack, this one a fireball that spilled around the edge of the shield, licking at the ceiling and the walls and singing the woman’s skin.
+Another concussive blast hit, this one more on target, but a circular shield flared out from the woman’s fists, wider than the doorway and almost as tall, blocking the blast and allowing the injured to make it farther into the safety of the room.
+The woman let out a grunt past gritted teeth from the strain of the impact as she absorbed a second attack, this one a fireball that spilled around the edge of the shield, licking at the ceiling and the walls and singeing the woman’s skin.

 “Give back our men!” screamed one of the Morrows from the street.
 “I want Andrews and Jacob or I’m going to collapse that building on top of you!”

 Siobhan grabbed one of the stone operating tables by its leg and heaved it toward the doorway.
-“Step back!” she screamed at the woman.
+“Step back!” she screamed at the guard.

-The woman shuffled back, her fists still raised with the faintly glowing shield.
+The woman shuffled out of the way, her fists still raised with the faintly glowing shield.

-Out of the corner of her eye, Siobhan saw one of their attackers release another spell.
-With another heave, she tipped the table over in front of the doorway and fell to the ground in front of it, knees to her chest and her arms around her head.
+From the corner of her eye, Siobhan saw one of their attackers release another spell.
+With a heave, she tipped the table over in front of the doorway and fell to the ground behind it, knees to her chest and her arms around her head.

 The woman was kneeling over Siobhan, her fists still raised.
 She’d reinforced the table with her shield artifact, keeping it from breaking, but the table also protected her from the brunt of the blow.

-Some of the civilian patients were running into the front of the shop, hoping to escape out the main door, but many more were unconscious, or weren’t stable enough to move.
+Some of the civilian patients were running to the front of the shop, hoping to escape out the main door, but many more were unconscious or not stable enough to move.

 Some of the enforcers still well enough to fight headed that way, too, and Siobhan hoped they were going to circle around and attack the Morrows from the side or behind, not simply escape.
 She hoped, but she couldn’t depend on them.
 She’d run scenarios like this through her mind several times since Oliver asked her to help with this operation.

-She didn’t have any effective long-range attacks except for the makeshift slingshot spell she’d used against the Morrows last time.
-The problem with that was, the Morrows were scattered, not grouped together under a single shield spell, and if she moved to the doorway to attack them, they were much more likely to hit her than she was to hit them.
+‘Do I have any effective long-range attacks except for the makeshift slingshot spell I used against the Morrows last time?’
+The problem was, the Morrows were scattered, not grouped together under a single shield spell, and if she moved to the doorway to attack them, they were much more likely to hit her than she was to hit them.
 The barrier of the operation table would only hold for so long.
 It would be suicide.

-She could slip out the front of the shop, circle around, and do a surprise attack, but it still left the problem of one against many, with them scattered about and difficult to hit.
+She could slip out the front of the shop, circle around, and try to surprise them, but it still left the problem of being one against many, with them scattered about and difficult to hit.